Introduction

 Temper Embrittlement

-Whereas tempering is frequently necessary to reduce the hardness of martensite and increase toughness, the heat-treatment can lead to embrittlement when the steel contains impurities such as phosphorus, antimony, tin and sulphur.
-This is because these impurities tend to segregate to the prior austenite grain boundaries and reduce cohesion across the boundary plane, resulting in intergranular failure.
+Tempering can lead to embrittlement when the steel contains impurities such as phosphorus, antimony, tin and sulphur.
+These impurities tend to segregate to the prior austenite grain boundaries and reduce cohesion across the boundary plane, resulting in intergranular failure.

 Role of Prior Austenite Grain Boundaries